dcnieho/GlassesViewer/README.md

 To run GlassesViewer, after downloading this repository, open the file `glassesViewer.m` in MATLAB and run it.
 When running the viewer GUI, `glassesViewer.m`, a file picker will appear.
-Select the folder of a recording to view.
-This needs to point to a specific recording's folder.
-If "projects" is the project folder on the SD card, an example of a specific recording is:
+As shown in the [manual](/manual.md), select either a folder containing one or multiple projects, or a specific recording's folder to view.
+If "projects" is the project folder on the SD card, either select this folder "projects" in the file picker, or a specific recording in a project.
+An example of a specific recording is:
 `projects/rkamrkb/recordings/zi4xmt2`.

 If you just wish to parse the Tobii glasses data into a MATLAB readable